jorvis/biocode/README.md

 which make their lives easier.
 Too often they are kept either in private repositories or as part of a public collection to which noone else can contribute.
 Biocode is a curated repository of general-use utility scripts my colleagues and I have found useful and want to share with others.
+I have also developed some code libraries/modules which have made my scripting work a lot easier.
+Some have found these to be more useful than the scripts themselves.

 Look below if you want to learn more, contribute code yourself, or just get the scripts.